garethcmurphy/asdc_structure_talk/PITCHME.md

 ### Structure

 -  The pipeline is divided into three processing levels
-- Level 0 - Reconstructed unprocessed instrument data at full resolution
+- Level 0 - Reconstructed unprocessed instrument data @ full resolution
-- Level 1  - Reconstructed instrument data time referenced, and annotated with ancillary information, including calibration coefficients and georeferencing
+- Level 1 - Reconstructed instrument data, time referenced, with ancillary information, including calibration & georeferencing
-- Level 2 - Derived environmental variables at the same resolution and location as the Level I source data.
+- Level 2 - Derived environmental variables at same resolution and location as Level I.
-- Each level is subdivided into packages which map to requirements in the SRD
+- Each level is subdivided into packages which map to SRD
 - Each software requirement has its own directory

 ---